 - Dry your feet properly after swimming, showering, or bathing.

 - Do not wear tight shoes when your feet are sweaty.

 - Do not wear the same pair of shoes or socks day after day.

 What Are the Signs and Symptoms?

-Cases of athlete's foot can be mild to severe.
-A person who has it may have a rash that itches and burns.
-Other signs and symptoms include:
+Cases of athlete's foot can range from a little annoying to really uncomfortable.
+A kid who has it might have a rash that itches and burns.
+Other signs include:

 - bumps on the feet

 - cracked, blistered, or peeling areas, often between the toes